 An applicant/client may request a formal review of a decision concerning the furnishing or denial of services through the process of a Fair Hearing.
 Fair Hearings are conducted by an impartial hearing officer from the Florida Department of Administrative Hearings (DOAH) within 45 days of a written request by the individual, unless informal resolution is achieved prior to the 45th day or the parties agree to a specific extension of time.
 The individual must submit such a request within 30 days of the decision regarding service provision to the DBS Director.

 DBS does not suspend, reduce, or terminate services being provided under an evaluation, assessment, or Individualized Plan for Employment (IPE).
 Such services will be provided pending a final resolution through either mediation or an impartial due process hearing unless there is evidence that such services have been obtained through misrepresentation, fraud, collusion, or criminal conduct on the part of the individual.

 The individual, or individual's representative, must be afforded the opportunity to provide additional evidence, information, and witnesses, as well as the opportunity to examine all witnesses and other relevant information and evidence.
-The individual may elect to be represented by counsel or other appropriate advocate including a representative from the Disability Rights Florida.
+The individual may elect to be represented by counsel or other appropriate advocate including a representative from the Client Assistance Program at Disability Rights Florida.